 Holy Week begins with Palm Sunday.
-At both our 9 & 10:30 service, we start outside and bless the palms, then process into the church.
-Reflecting on the many meanings of Jesus’ entrance into Jerusalem: King, Messiah, Prince of Peace, Victim, Sacrifice… , all are cheering for the glory of God and all of creation, even the stones are prepared to join in the chorus.
+At both our 9 & 10:30 am services, we start outside and bless the palms, then process into the church.
+Reflecting on the many meanings of Jesus’ entrance into Jerusalem: King, Messiah, Prince of Peace, Lamb, Sacrifice… , all are cheering for the glory of God and all of creation, even the stones are prepared to join in the chorus.
 Soon enough, the crowds, like our own hearts, will turn on Him and in the service we reenact the Passion and the Sacrifice of Jesus Christ.

 On Maundy Thursday at our 7:30 p.m. service we remember the Last Supper, when Jesus and the disciples gathered for a Passover celebration.
 Maundy Thursday is the beginning of the sacred 3 days of the celebration of the Passion and Death of our Lord Jesus Christ.
 It initiates a time of watching, waiting and contemplating, as we enter into the commemoration of the mystery of our redemption.
 The gift of love in the Sacrament of Christ's Body and Blood is the focus; the demonstration of self-giving in the washing of feet is a fitting symbol; the stripping of the altar and the continuation of this liturgy in that of Good Friday is the timelessness of silence, the silence of God.
-On this night we celebrate the Great Thanksgiving with the powerful knowledge that: When the hour had come for him to be glorified by you, his heavenly Father, having loved his own who were in the world, he loved them to the end; at supper with them he took bread...After supper he took the cup of wine...Father, we now celebrate this memorial of our redemption (BCP 374).
+On this night we celebrate the Great Thanksgiving with the powerful knowledge that: "When the hour had come for him to be glorified by you, his heavenly Father, having loved his own who were in the world, he loved them to the end; at supper with them he took bread...After supper he took the cup of wine...Father, we now celebrate this memorial of our redemption" (BCP 374).

 Good Friday is a continuation of the Maundy Thursday liturgy and begins in silence as the night before ended in silence.
 In the service at noon & 7:30 p.m., we reenact the Passion and the Death of Jesus Christ.
 Our prayer is that God, will behold us as his family, those for whom our Lord Jesus Christ was willing to be betrayed, and given into the hands of sinners, and to suffer death upon the cross.
 During the Gospel reading, the congregation is asked to speak for the crowd, responding “Crucify him!” when Pilate asks, “Then what do you wish me to do with the man you call the King of the Jews?”
 Because every one of our sins cried out, 'Crucify Him!'